 In science, models are used to help simplify large or small processes or structures that otherwise would be difficult to see and understand.
 Your understanding of a structure or

 process is enhanced when you work with materials to make a model that shows the basic features of the structure or process.

 Now, decide what you can use for your model.
-Common materials are often best and cheapest to work with when making
+Common materials are often best and cheapest to work with when

-thick paper so the openings can be seen.
+onto thick paper so the openings can be seen.
 Then label each.
 Now you have a simple, easy-to-understand model showing the differences in size of arteries, veins, and capillaries.